 ONE Championship always creates special memories in Yangon, Myanmar.

-When Asia’s most exciting martial arts spectacle returns to the Thuwunna Indoor Stadium on Friday, 30 June with ONE: LIGHT OF A NATION, more unforgettable moments will undoubtedly be captured.
+When the world’s most exciting martial arts action returns to the Thuwunna Indoor Stadium on Friday, 23 February, with ONE: QUEST FOR GOLD, more unforgettable moments will undoubtedly be captured.

 As our heroes prepare to storm back into the Thuwunna Indoor Stadium to showcase their skills, here are five of the best highlights from ONE’s previous blockbuster events in Myanmar.

 #1 Aung La N Sang’s Epic World Title Win